arinbalyan/EmotionML/README.md

 A comprehensive real-time emotion detection system powered by deep learning models and modern web technologies.
 This application combines 9 pre-trained PyTorch models with an intuitive React frontend and FastAPI backend for accurate emotion recognition.

+- Due to the free tier hosting the frontend and backend might be slow to load 1 to 2 minute as the render service shut  down and redeploy them only when they are tried to accessed.

 ## 🚀 Features

 - **9 Pre-trained Models**: Choose from MobileNetV2, ResNet50, and VGG19 architectures trained on FER2013, RAF-DB, and CK+48 datasets